West End history: A beginner’s guide to Theatreland

 1930: The shortest run in West End theatre history

-The Intimate Revue ran for just half a performance on 11th March.
+The Intimate Revue ran for just half a performance at the Duchess Theatre on 11th March.
 After some of the scene changes began taking up to 20 minutes each, seven scenes were scrapped in order to get to the finale before midnight.
 The performers were under-rehearsed and were laughed off stage by the audience members, with the show closing the next day.

 1946: An Inspector Calls makes its British premiere